Blog with Dr. Irwin

 I had Radiesse injected under my eyes about 1.5 years ago.
 I have hated every minute of it.
 My right eye has dissolved faster than the left eye and worry that the skin has permenantely been damaged.
 I have bags under my eyes that were not there prior to this nightmare.
 The right eye, as stated before, is more dissolved than the left eye therefore the bag is smaller.
 Any advice?
 Do I go to a doctor to get additional fillers to balance out the uneveness or leave it alone until it is completely dissolved?

 I'm so sad that you've had to go through this.
-You probably know this already but, in my opinion, Radiesse has very, very limited specific uses and......... it shouldn't be injected around... more
+You probably know this already but, in my opinion, Radiesse has very, very limited specific uses and it shouldn't be injected around the eye... more

-Does you office use Belotera as a filler?
+Does your office use Belotera as a filler?
 I just read a very positive article about it.
 Thank you, Kelly

-I has aortic valve replacement (cow valve).
-The question is that if I can used restylane injections in nasolabial area and if it is safe for my cow valve without getting infection in my cow valve.
+I have an aortic valve replacement (cow valve).
+The question is that if I can use restylane injections in the nasolabial area and if it is safe for my cow valve without getting an infection.
 Thanks so much.